Learn about sensitivity labels

 Protect content in containers such as sites and groups when you enable the capability to use sensitivity labels with Microsoft Teams, Microsoft 365 groups, and SharePoint sites.

-Configuration options for Site and group settings don't display until you enable this capability.
-Be aware that this label configuration doesn't result in documents being automatically labeled but instead, the label settings protect content by controlling access to the container where documents are stored.
-These settings include the privacy level, whether a Microsoft 365 group owner can add guests to the group, and the level of access granted to an unmanaged device.
+You can't configure protection settings for groups and sites until you enable this capability.
+This label configuration doesn't result in documents or emails being automatically labeled but instead, the label settings protect content by controlling access to the container where content can be stored.
+These settings include privacy settings, external user access and external sharing, and access from unmanaged devices.

-Apply the label automatically in Office apps, or recommend a label.
-You can choose what types of sensitive information that you want labeled, and the label can either be applied automatically, or you can prompt users to apply the label that you recommend.
+Apply the label automatically to files and emails, or recommend a label.
+Choose how to identify sensitive information that you want labeled, and the label can be applied automatically, or you can prompt users to apply the label that you recommend.
 If you recommend a label, the prompt displays whatever text you choose.
 For example:

-For more information about the Auto-labeling for Office apps settings when you create or edit a sensitivity label, see Apply a sensitivity label to content automatically.
+For more information about the Auto-labeling for files and emails settings when you create or edit a sensitivity label, see Apply a sensitivity label to content automatically for Office apps, and Automatically label your data in Azure Purview.

 Label priority (order matters)